OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 In all supported Outlook clients, the user must remain on the current mail item where the add-in was activated for it to complete running.
 Navigating away from the current item (for example, switching to another compose window or tab) terminates the add-in operation.
 However, an add-in that activates on the `OnMessageSend` event handles item switching differently depending on which Outlook client it's running on.
 To learn more, see the "User navigates away from current message" section of [Handle OnMessageSend and OnAppointmentSend events in your Outlook add-in with Smart Alerts](onmessagesend-onappointmentsend-events.md#user-navigates-away-from-current-message).

 In addition to item switching, an event-based add-in also ceases operation when the user sends the message or appointment they're composing.

+In Outlook on the web and new Outlook on Windows, an event-based add-in isn't supported when a user replies or forwards a message while viewing its attachment in [Preview mode](https://support.microsoft.com/office/e36b3369-5141-4367-b276-85547e1da18d).
+For an add-in to handle an event, the user must reply or forward the message in regular compose mode.

 ### Event-based add-ins in classic Outlook on Windows